plurid/plurid/docs/CONTROL_SURFACE.md

 selection.paste(text?);           // a fragment's text, else what this document last copied plurid.current?.selection.paste(text);
 ```

+THE FRAGMENT IS THE PERSISTENCE FORMAT.
+A host that keeps arrangements of its own (a saved workspace, a shared link, a collaboration payload) writes and reads the same shape the clipboard carries: `fragmentOf(tree, planeIDs, links)` describes planes by path with their geometry, subtree, links and `show` (a plane put away travels put away); `serializeFragment` / `parseFragment` are the text; `materializeFragment(fragment, { resolve, offset?, taken? })` turns it into this space's own planes, `resolve` being the target's `resolveViewItem`.
+All four and the types (`ArrangementFragment`, `FragmentPlane`, `FragmentLink`) are exported from `@plurid/plurid-react`.

 Through the bus: `space.copy { cut? }`, `space.cut`, `space.paste { text?, fragment? }` — a host with its own transport (a websocket, a drag-and-drop payload) passes the fragment straight in.
 A paste appends as ONE action, so it is one history entry and one undo.
 The pasted roots are pinned and become the selection, stepped away from anything of their own kind already sitting there, so a second paste never lands on the first. `space.clipboard: false` (flat `clipboard`) drops the listeners entirely and every ⌘C stays the page's.